 Stable transit times for newly established LCL service from Duisburg, Germany to Hefei, China with weekly departures (CFS closing Wednesday, departure Saturday).

 Passenger aircraft are increasingly used as cargo flights to mitigate capacity shortages.

 Only the main cross-border points are open and there are long waiting times for trucks in international traffic.
 Transit is possible for foreign drivers, though only certain routes are allowed.
 Border controls are checking drivers for fever or other COVID19 symptoms, causing long waiting lines at the Slovakian border.

 Customs clearance service on weekends speeds up the procedure.

 Foreign truck drivers need to leave the country within 24 hours after loading or unloading cargo.
 If the driver is a Hungarian national, he immediately needs to go into 14-day home quarantine after unloading the goods at the destination site.

-It is anticipated that Ireland will transition into partial lockdown.
-However, the transport industry is considered an essential service by the regulators.
+Transport industry is considered an essential service by the regulators.

 Operations are normal so far.

 There are currently limitations for first/last mile services.
 Capacities are getting tighter.